Collies (Rough & Smooth) and Shetland Sheepdogs

-Described in the Breed Standard as 'a dog of great beauty', once recognized as a pure breed, the Collie commanded extraordinary prices.
-By 1888 it is recorded that £1,300 was paid for a Collie (Rough) changing hands in England while another, the Rev. Hans F Hamilton's 'Woodmansterne Derek' (pictured) was exported to USA for £1,250.
-As these were the highest prices paid for any breed at that time, breeders shifted their focus from a herding sheepdog to a breed of sheer beauty.
+Described in the Breed Standard as 'a dog of great beauty', once recognised as a pure breed, the Collie commanded extraordinary prices.
+By 1888 it is recorded that £1,300 was paid for a Collie (Rough) changing hands in England while another, the Rev. Hans F Hamilton's 'Woodmansterne Derek' (pictured) was exported to USA for £1,250[1a].
+As these were the highest prices paid for any breed at that time, breeders shifted their focus from a working sheepdog to a breed of sheer beauty.
 The Collie (Rough)'s fame was further entrenched in 1943 with iconic film 'Lassie-come-home'.

 History of the Shetland Sheepdog

 The Shetland Sheepdog originated in the Shetland Islands which consist of around 100 individual islands, only about 15 of which are inhabited.
 Since Arctic civilisations began, these islands were continually visited by the peoples of the North.
 Historically part of Norway, today these islands are the northernmost point of Britain.